Ninety-Eight/android-app-backup/README.md

 # What does this do and how does it work?

-This application will pull all installed applications from your Android user profile, and place them into a folder in the /backups/ directory.
-You can then restore from this folder backup at a later point.
+This application backs up either your entire device or all user apps (including data) to a single file in the /backups/ directory.
+You can then restore said backup with this tool or a simple ADB command.

 # I meet the requirements.
 What do I do?